Knowledge is power

 - Allergy testing.
 We may also do a blood test to see if your child has any allergies to things like mold, pollen, cats, dogs or dust mites.

 - Let’s talk asthma.
 Once we’ve examined your child and run whatever tests we need, we’ll sit down and talk.
-We’ll give you some basic information about asthma and how it affects your child’s lungs.
+We’ll give you some basic information about asthma in children and how it affects your child’s lungs.
 We will review the best way to use asthma medicines and give you the equipment you need to deliver these medicines.
 Together with you and your child we’ll develop an asthma action plan especially for your child.
 This plan will outline the early signs of an asthma flare-up, which medicines to take during a flare-up and when to get help.

 - Questions?
 Bring them on.
 It’s normal to have questions.
 We’ll do our best to answer them all.
 And, if more questions come up after you leave the office, just give us a call.